 London Design Biennale 2018 Emotional States Medal

-Face Values engages emotion as a physical performance, inviting visitors to use their facial expressions to control sound and graphic displays.
+Face Values engaged emotion as a physical performance, inviting visitors to use their facial expressions to control sound and graphic displays.

-The exhibition explores alternative uses of technologies that are typically used for security, surveillance, and behavioural profiling.
-As identities mix, merge and reconfigure, visitors are invited to engage in emotional expression as mask and public performance.
-They will learn how their facial movements can control the cameras and software, and may begin to use their faces in unfamiliar ways to produce unexpected results, subverting the codes and habits of emotional expression.
-The results will be shown on screens, which will gradually be populated with an archive of unique forms.
+The exhibition explored alternative uses of technologies that were typically used for security, surveillance, and behavioural profiling.
+As identities mix, merge and reconfigure, visitors were invited to engage in emotional expression as mask and public performance.
+They learned how their facial movements could control the cameras and software, and began to use their faces in unfamiliar ways to produce unexpected results, subverting the codes and habits of emotional expression.
+The results were shown on screens, which were gradually populated with an archive of unique forms.

 - Administering Body: Cooper Hewitt, Smithsonian Design Museum

 - Designers: Zachary Lieberman, R. Luke DuBois, Matter Architecture Practice, Jessica Helfand (Scholar)